Story Behind the Song: Kenny Chesney, ‘Live a Little’

-“This song will be in our show forever, it’s going to be a staple,” he adds.
-“I’m going to keep reminding people through music that you’ve got to love life, and you’ve got to live it, and you can’t work all the time.
-The tempo and the edginess of this song reflects our show to a tee.”
+“”Live a Little” defines me: I’m a very focused guy, I keep my eye on the ball, I work really hard, and I’m hands on, a lot of times to a fault.
+But you do, at some point, have to set it down, no matter what you do … and I’m still learning that, even now,” Chesney tells Nashville.com.
+“This song will be in our show forever; it’s going to be a staple.
+I’m going to keep reminding people through music that you’ve got to love life, and you’ve got to live it, and you can’t work all the time.
+The tempo and the edginess of this song reflects our show to a T.”

-Shane and I were just sitting around, and he said, ‘Hey, I’ve got this idea for a song called ‘Live a Little, Love a Lot.””
-And I thought, ‘Man, that’s got such a great ring — live a little, love a lot!’
+Shane and I were just sitting around, and he said, “Hey, I’ve got this idea for a song called “Live a Little, Love a Lot.””
+And I thought, “Man, that’s got such a great ring — live a little, love a lot!”
 So we just started writing and jamming on the guitar.

-We didn’t write this song in one day, it took us two or three days.
+We didn’t write this song in one day; it took us two or three days.
 We had fun with it, took our time.
 It’s a fun, upbeat song about stepping back and taking time to have some fun, live a little … and smell the roses.

-Then one night after that, Kenny snuck into a bar in Nashville and put on a show, just packed this bar.
-One of those surprise performances that nobody knew until the night of the show.
+Then, one night after that, Kenny snuck into a bar in Nashville and put on a show, just packed this bar — one of those surprise performances that nobody knew until the night of the show.
 It was really cool.
 Anyway, he had called me before to tell me to come down there … this was after he’d cut the song, but I hadn’t even talked to him about it yet.
-When I got on his bus, he said, ‘Man … you’re gonna love this song.
-I think it’s a hit.’
-And when he told me he’d cut ‘Live a Little,’ I was really stoked.
+When I got on his bus, he said, “Man … you’re gonna love this song.
+I think it’s a hit.”
+And when he told me he’d cut “Live a Little,” I was really stoked.
 I was tickled to death when I heard the record.
 I crank it up every time I hear it … I just love it.